- Course Number:

 Outcome Assessment Strategies

-- Take CASAS math pre and progress test and improve one level or pass the GED if not college bound
+- Take CASAS math pre and progress test and improve one level

 - Pass at least one real-world application activity (Capstone)